iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

 [ShimnmerBridge](https://shimmerbridge.org/) is a web application that allows you to transfer wrapped tokens between different networks by interacting with the decentralized smart contract of [LayerZero](https://layerzero.network/).
 ShimmerBridge supports the **Ethereum, Avalanche C-Chain, Polygon, Arbitrum One, Optimism, Base, Fantom, and Binance Smart Chain** networks.
 You can transfer several wrapped tokens, including **ETH, USDT, USDC, WBTC, AVAX, MATIC, FTM, and BNB.**

-This guide explains how to bridge assets with ShimmerBridge, including selecting the source chain, choosing the token to transfer, entering the number of tokens, and transferring the tokens.
+This guide explains how to bridge tokens with ShimmerBridge, including selecting the source chain, choosing the token to transfer, entering the number of tokens, and transferring the tokens.
 It also covers troubleshooting issues that may arise during the transfer process.

 The token addresses on each network are listed [at the end of this guide](#shimmerbridge-token-addresses) for your reference.